Exploring the Training Robustness of Distributional Reinforcement Learning against Noisy State Observations: Function Approximation Case

-In the tabular setting, both expectation-based and distributional RL enjoy the convergence property, however, we further show that in the function approximation setting, which is more common than the tabular setting in real scenarios, distributional RL is more robust against noisy state observations while training.
-Concretely, we firstly point out the vulnerability of expectation-based RL even under the bounded rewards assumption in Section~\ref{sec:vulnerability}.
-In contrast, in Section~\ref{sec:lipschitz} we uncover the \textit{robustness blessing} of distributional RL based on histogram distributional loss~\cite{imani2018improving} arsing from bounded gradient norms in either linear or nonlinear approximation case.
+In the tabular case, both expectation-based and distributional RL have convergence properties.
+However, in the function approximation case, we firstly show linear TD requires more conditions for the convergence, and point out the vulnerability of expectation-based RL against noisy states even under the bounded rewards assumption.
+In contrast, we analyze that distributional RL with the categorical representation for the return distributions, is more robust against noisy state observations due to its bounded gradient norms.